purescript-contrib/purescript-profunctor-lenses/examples/README.md

    to prevent compiler warnings in, for example, `pulp build`.

-4. The expected value is on a new line, rather than appended to the end of the second line because it's visually easier to scan down a line than scan right for a `--` pattern.
+4. The expected value is on a new line, rather than appended to the end of the second line, because it's visually easier to scan down a line than scan right for a `--` pattern.

    "Comfort is the key." -- Prof. Dawn Marick, DVM, MS, DACVIM (LAIM)